NCAA transfer portal

-The NCAA transfer portal is a National Collegiate Athletic Association (NCAA) application, database, and compliance tool that facilitates student athletes’ transfers between member institutions.
+The NCAA transfer portal is a National Collegiate Athletic Association (NCAA) application, database, and compliance tool that facilitates student athletes' transfers between member institutions.
 It is intended to bring greater transparency to the transfer process and to enable student athletes to publicize their desire to transfer.
 The transfer portal is an NCAA-wide database covering all three NCAA divisions, although most media coverage of the transfer portal involves its use in the top-level Division I (D-I).

 The portal launched on October 15, 2018.
 Regulations adopted in 2021 allowed student-athletes in D-I football, men's and women's basketball, men's ice hockey, and baseball to transfer schools using the portal once without sitting out a year.
 In 2024, the NCAA authorized athletes unlimited transfers.

 Process

-An athlete desiring to transfer informs his or her school; the school must enter the athlete’s name in the database within two business days.
+For Divisions I and II, once an athlete desiring to transfer informs their school; the school must enter the athlete's name in the database within two business days.
 Then coaches and staff from other universities may contact the athlete about potentially transferring.

+Before the January 2026 NCAA convention, Division III schools were allowed, but not required, to enter such a student into the portal.
+A proposal to require use of the portal in that division was approved at the convention.
+The timeline for D-III members to enter athletes into the portal differs from that of the other divisions.
+Athletes wishing to enter the portal must first complete an educational module.
+Once completed, the school has seven calendar days to enter the athlete's transfer request into the portal.